 Protections for Immigrant Children of U.S. Citizens Against Aging Out of Child Status

 Congress enacted the Child Status Protection Act in 2002 to address the problem of foreign national children aging out of their “child” status due to long USCIS waiting periods.
-It is best known for providing benefits to children of green card holders and children who have derivative beneficiary status, and you can read more here about those rules.
+It is best known for providing benefits to children of green card holders and children who have derivative beneficiary status.
 However, the CSPA also provides protections to children of U.S. citizens, who will be coming to the U.S. on immediate relative petitions.
 Before you file this type of petition, though, you should check to make sure that your child does not have citizenship automatically.
 These rules change over time and depend on several factors, such as how long the parent has lived in the U.S.